 World Meat Free Day can be conceptualised as an intervention aimed at raising awareness of ‘meat-reduction’ as a positive dietary choice.
-It shares characteristics with other awareness raising days such as Earth Day, the World Health Day and the International Women’s Day.
-The ambition, official website is not to coerce people into entirely abstaining from eating meat, but rather to encourage consumers ‘just for one day, to show how easy it can be, so that you eat less meat throughout the year, and better quality meat when you do eat it.’
-Meat free days are one sign that momentum is building around addressing the environmental problem of meat.
-After years of mainstream environmental NGOs avoiding the issue of meat eating, fearing a backlash from meddling too deeply in their supporters ways of life, various organisations are now advocating reduced meat diets, including Greenpeace, WWF, and the Carbon Trust.
+It shares characteristics with other awareness-raising days such as Earth Day, the World Health Day and the International Women’s Day.
+The ambition, the official website is not to coerce people into entirely abstaining from eating meat, but rather to encourage consumers ‘just for one day, to show how easy it can be, so that you eat less meat throughout the year, and better quality meat when you do eat it.’
+Meat-free days are one sign that momentum is building around addressing the environmental problem of meat.
+After years of mainstream environmental NGOs avoiding the issue of meat-eating, fearing a backlash from meddling too deeply in their supporter's ways of life, various organisations are now advocating reduced meat diets, including Greenpeace, WWF, and the Carbon Trust.

 Such dietary change initiatives are accompanied by pleas for ‘responsible’ consumers to avoid, replace, or eat ‘less but better’ meat.
-The logic is that sufficient amounts of adequately persuasive information about the problems of meat eating will shift individual intentions in desirable directions.
-This has been the standard way of thinking about behavioural change for decades.
+The logic is that sufficient amounts of adequately persuasive information about the problems of meat-eating will shift individual intentions in desirable directions.
+This has been the standard way of thinking about a behavioural change for decades.

 Concerns about hygiene are a key influence on where people purchase meat.
 Negative impressions about the hygiene of the premises or food preparation practices were often mentioned as reasons for avoiding meat eating out of the home.
 More insipid concerns and general anxieties around hygiene also emerge from imagining the journey of meat through production and processing as it becomes food.
 Fears about cleanliness, sterility, and purity, pervaded explanations of why meat, or certain types of meat, were avoided.
 Small substances were perceived as posing big threats – bacteria, hormones, antibiotics, genes and their modification, were the sources of contamination that mattered.
 Meat-reducers are not responding to a specific ‘crisis’ in meat production (such as ‘the horsemeat scandal’, E. coli or BSE), but a chronic and pervasive unease about invisible practices of the food industry.